programminghistorian/ph-submissions/lessons/creating-apis-with-python-and-flask.md

 # Lesson Goals

 Web APIs are tools for making information and application functionality accessible over the internet.
-In this lesson, you will learn what an API is and when you should use one.
-You will also learn how to build a web API that returns data to its users.
-Finally, you will learn some principles of good API design and apply them to an API that draws book metadata from a database.
+In this lesson, you will:

+- Learn what an API is and when you should use one.
+- Learn how to build a web API that returns data to its users.
+- Learn some principles of good API design, applying them to an API that draws book metadata from a database.

 # Setting Up